What is a Property Survey?

 - Property lines vs. fence lines.
 Believe it or not, fences don’t always line up exactly with the official boundaries of a property.
 Sometimes it is by a few inches and other times it is a few feet.
 If the fence crosses into a neighbor’s property, that neighbor may technically have the right to remove the fence without your permission, so you can imagine where conflicts arise.

 - Building setback lines.
 These are lines designated by a developer and recorded with the county that specify how far from a street or from the property line any structures must lie.
 The purpose is to keep a more uniform neighborhood look and to prevent overcrowding and access to all sides of a structure.

 - Easements.
 An easement is like a setback line, but it is a designated zone in which another party is given right of access to a property.
 Most commonly these are utility easements and would designate areas in which a utility company could legally enter, access, and use your property for purposes of utility lines or repairs.
 These areas should remain clear of buildings or structures.
 If there were a fence or a part of a structure that crossed over into an easement and a utility company at some point needed to dig up the lines, they would have the right to tear down a portion of that structure in order to gain access.
 Remember, many of these utilities are buried underground and you should always call 811 (in Texas) before you dig.

 - Structures and improvements.
-If the home you are looking to buy has a pool, but the survey provided by a seller does not show the pool, it will need to be updated to reflect this permanent structure.
-Pools are a common improvement that would impact a survey, but you will also want to note decks, permanent patios, and storage sheds that sit on a concrete slab (not necessarily the plastic, moveable ones).
+If the home you are looking to buy has a pool, but the survey about us which is provided by a seller does not show the pool, it will need to be updated to reflect this permanent structure.
+Pools are a common improvement that would impact a survey, but you will also want to note decks, permanent patios, and storage sheds that sit on a concrete slab with the help of foundation repair bloomington or other concrete workers (not necessarily the plastic, moveable ones).

 Come back tomorrow to learn what to do if there is a problem with your survey…